kaushikamkn/Battle_Forge/README.md

 ## Project Overview
-Battle Forge,a website created for a Laptop Selling Shop.
+Battle Forge, a website created for a Laptop Selling Shop.
 In here our team has added all the basic features that are normally availible an e-commerce website.

 ## Technologies Used
 HTML/CSS/Javascript/PHP